Secondary and primary places for September 2021-2022 are now open for applications by clicking here.

 - Entitlement to live and work in the UK.

 We have wide range of places available in primary and secondary schools across the Alliance.
 Most of our places are through the School Direct route, where tuition fees must be paid and you will work towards gaining a PGCE and QTS.
-We also have a few places for the School Direct (Salaried) route, where you are paid a salary as you train and work towards gaining QTS.
-See above for the eligibility criteria for both routes.
-Please download our brochure for further detail on current subjects and phases on offer.
+Please download our brochure for further details on current subjects and phases on offer, click here.
 This comprehensive brochure will guide you through the application process and the financial information.
 We welcome school visits, so please do call us if you are interested in applying and want to meet us and look around.

 School Direct Places

-Full details of how to apply for School Direct places can be found at the UCAS teacher training website www.ucas.com/teacher-training and a video giving further information about the application process is also available here.
+Full details of how to apply for School Direct places can be found at the DfE Find Postgraduate Teacher Training website, click here.

 Prior to our application window opening, we strongly suggest you: